B2.2 Recall and demonstrate addition facts for numbers up to 20, and related subtraction facts.

 Materials

 Students can play in teams of two, four or six.
-Each student receives the FR2 Appendix and writes a number in each box.
+Each student receives the FR2 appendix and writes a number in each box.
 Students can use numbers from 1 to 11 and repeat any number they like.
-All the Roll-Roll grids will have different combinations of numbers from 1 to 11.
-The student who plays first throws the ten-sided die (or uses the spinner numbered 0-9) and throws the cube with the subscripts +1 or +2 (or uses the spinner with the subscripts +0, +1, +2).
-The student states the number sentence that the cubes (or wheels, for example, 4 + 1) give, and announces the result of the spinning wheel.
-Students who have that number on their grid place a token on a square.
-The game ends when a student has covered all the squares in a row on their grid.
+All the Roll-O grids will have different combinations of numbers from 1 to 11.
+The student who plays first throws the ten-sided die (or uses the spinner numbered 0-9) and throws the cube labelled +1 or +2 (or uses the spinner with the subscripts +0, +1, +2).
+The student states the number sentence that was made from the rolls or spins (for example, 4 + 1), and announces the Roll-O number.
+Students who have that number on their grid place a counter over it.
+The game ends when one student has covered all the squares in a straight row on their grid.

 Variation

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, p.
-71-72.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
+72.

 Materials

-• wooden sticks with a number from 0 to 10 written on one end
+• craft sticks with a number from 0 to 10 written on one end

 • a cup